Why is Becoming a Sustainable Business Important? Because it’s the Right Thing to Do

 Many sustainable businesses undertake energy audits that analyse different areas of a building to help reduce both gas and electricity use.
 This includes lighting, heating and insulation and allows you to recalibrate control systems and save energy through simple changes to daily routines.

-For example, simply ensuring all monitors are turned off at the end of the working day can create real energy savings – a single monitor being left on overnight uses the same amount of energy as printing 500 A4 pages.
+For example, simply ensuring all monitors are turned off at the end of the working day can create real energy savings – a monitor left on overnight uses the same amount of energy as printing 500 A4 pages.

 Implement recycling